 The movie should have just come as a series, then in that way, we would have got to enjoy an elongated version of this manga section.
 It was a great experience, which every weeb should take time and enjoy.

-TOTT gives the movie 5/5 stars.
+TOTT gives the movie

-Now, tell, us what’s your take on Jujutsu Kaisen 0.
+Now, tell us what’s your take on Jujutsu Kaisen 0.
 Do you agree with our verdict on the movie?
 Make sure to write everything about Jujutsu Kaisen 0, and your thoughts and opinions on the film in the comment section below.

 But this is all for today, hope to meet you all very soon in our next publication, Bye-Bye…